PranavU-Coder/personal_go/basics/journal.md

 (1)When you need to work with individual characters in a string, you should use the rune type.
 It breaks strings up into their individual characters, which can be more than one byte long.

 (2)We can include a wide variety of Unicode characters in our strings, such as emojis and Chinese characters, and Go will handle them just fine.

+Unlike other languages, Go requires you to put the opening brace on the same line as the condition and not on a new line.

+A function can return a value that the caller doesn't care about.
+We can explicitly ignore variables by using an underscore, or more precisely, the blank identifier _ hence making it a placeholder.

+A return statement without arguments returns the named return values.
+This is known as a "naked" return.
+Naked return statements should be used only in short functions.
+They can harm readability in longer functions.

+nil is the zero value of an error.
+More on this later.

+Guard Clauses leverage the ability to return early from a function (or continue through a loop) to make nested conditionals one-dimensional.
+Instead of using if/else chains, we just return early from the function at the end of each conditional block.

+Go supports first-class and higher-order functions, which are just fancy ways of saying "functions as values".
+Functions are just another type -- like ints and strings and bools.

+Anonymous functions are true to form in that they have no name.
+They're useful when defining a function that will only be used once or to create a quick closure.

+The defer keyword is a fairly unique feature of Go.
+It allows a function to be executed automatically just before its enclosing function returns.
+The deferred call's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.

+Deferred functions are typically used to clean up resources that are no longer being used.
+Often to close database connections, file handlers and the like.

+A closure is a function that references variables from outside its own function body.
+The function may access and assign to the referenced variables.

+Function currying is a concept from functional programming and involves partial application of functions.
+It allows a function with multiple arguments to be transformed into a sequence of functions, each taking a single argument.